-The examinations are open to all students who possess a diploma or a qualification as defined in the present regulations (§ 1.2.2.1, § 1.2.3.1, § 1.2.4, § 1.2.5 et § 1.2.6.1).
+The examinations are open to all students who possess a diploma or a qualification as defined in the present regulations (1.2.2.1, 1.2.3.1, 1.2.4 et 1.2.5).

-All candidates who are present at the beginning of one of the tests is considered to have taken part in the competitive entrance examination (unless he/she is absent from a subsequent test).
+All candidates who are present at the beginning of one of the tests is considered to have taken part in the competitive entrance examination.